mmiscool/aiCoder/README.md

 # aiCoder
-Unleash the Power of AI to Write JS Libraries!
+**Unleash the Power of AI to Write Your JavaScript Libraries!**

+**aiCoder** is your coding co-pilot, here to streamline your development workflow, make your code more elegant, and turn code dreams into reality with the power of AI.

 ## INSTALLATION